rahulp-logicrays/testdocs/docs/User_Guide/call-for-price.rst

     .. figure:: img/callforprice/configuration_2.png
         :alt: module configuration fields

+    :guilabel:`General`
         * **Call For Price**: Choose ``Enable`` to use the functions of this module.
         * **Call For Price Button Text**: When this module is apply then instead of ``Add to Cart`` button text show whatever you enter in this field.
 If you check the ``Use System Value`` box, the default value will be used.
         * **Enter Message to show on place of Price**: Whatever text you enter in this field will appear in the frontend in place of the price.
         * **Send Email To**: Enter an email address to send a message to the administrator.
         * **Email Sender**: Select your Emial Sender.
         * **Email Template For Customer**: Select the customer template for mail.
         * **Email Template For Admin**: Select the admin template for mail.
         * **Email Template Status Update**: Select the status update template for the customer.
         * **Customer Groups**: To enable this functionality, select a customer group.
 You can also select multiple customers.
 If you check the ``Use System Value`` box, the default value will be used.
         * **Show on Specific Date Range**: If set to yes, the "Call For Price buttons will only be available in the front-end during a particular date range.
 If No is selected, the functionality will always be available.

 .. note::
     Now save the configuration and cache flush.